plone/plone.memoize/plone/memoize/instance.rst

 Our message to faulkner now is semantically correct::

-    >>> try:
-    ...     from collections import OrderedDict
-    ... except ImportError:
-    ...
-OrderedDict = dict    # Python 2.6 but this can fail randomly
     >>> ins = OrderedDict(tale='told by idiot', signify='nothing')
     >>> print(msg.getMsg('Bill F.', **ins))
     Bill F.: sound and fury world#! tale--told by idiot signify--nothing